 Satisfactory Academic Progress (SAP) Requirements for Financial Aid

 The amended Higher Education Act of 1965 and the Texas Higher Education Coordinating Board mandate that institutions of higher education establish a standard of satisfactory academic progress for a student to receive financial aid.
 This standard must apply to a student’s entire academic history, whether financial aid was received or not.
 Satisfactory academic progress applies to all financial aid programs administered by the Financial Aid Office, except alternative loans if not required by the lender.

-COM’s satisfactory academic progress requirements applies to all financial aid programs including, but not limited to state, federal, and institutional loans; all grant and exemption programs; and all work programs.
+COM’s satisfactory academic progress requirements applies to all financial aid programs including, but not limited to state, federal, and institutional loans; all grant and student employment programs.
 Satisfactory academic progress requirements include the following components:

 - A student must maintain a minimum cumulative GPA of 1.5 for up to 30 attempted hours and 2.0 for 31 hours or more.

 - The grade of F is included in the GPA.